Bhanu555/AndroidUsingIonic1/README.md

 Android mobile app for video visitation using Ionic1/Angularjs

 Steps to build an ionic1 angularjs app
-a.
-Start a new ionic project by specifying its type
+* Start a new ionic project by specifying its type

 ionic start NewIonic1App blank --type ionic1